BlueCJIOH/ntfy-pub-sub-service/README.md

 ## Prerequisites

 * Docker and Docker Compose installed locally.
-* A phone with the ntfy mobile app installed (available on Android and iOS).
-* The phone must be able to reach your computer on the local network (e.g. same Wi‑Fi).
+* A phone or emulator that can reach your computer on the local network (e.g. same Wi‑Fi).
+Install the ntfy mobile app (Android/iOS) or run the sample Flutter client provided here.

 ## Usage